PeachBlack-Alba/TripManager/README.md

 2.  **View Stop Information:**

     -   Tap on a stop annotation on the map to view detailed information about the stop.
-    -   Detailed information includes passenger name, stop time, address, price, and payment status.
+    -   Detailed information includes passenger name and price.

 Project Structure
 -----------------